Heather M. Ferguson: Research

 Ferguson's research output is collated by the University of Glasgow.

-And from her early work on genetic and environmental factors on virulence of the parasite in mosquitoes (2002) to disease modelling studies (2020), she has collaborated with researchers in international teams on practical and theoretical research.
-In 2021, Ferguson and colleagues' studies are progressing in Africa and SouthEast Asia, and mindful of the socio-economic impact of malaria on the countries where it is prevalent.
-She has published a WHO technical report on methods of control.
-And has been developing what is now a patented trap (patent shared between Glasgow and Ifakara institutes).
+From her early work on genetic and environmental factors on virulence of the parasite in mosquitoes (2002) to disease modelling studies (2020), she has collaborated with researchers in international teams on practical and theoretical research.
+In 2021, Ferguson and colleagues' studies were progressing in Africa and Southeast Asia with focus on the socio-economic impact of malaria on countries where it is prevalent.
+She has published a WHO technical report on methods of controlling mosquito-spread disease and has been developing a now patented insect trap (patent shared between Glasgow and Ifakara institutes).

-Her current work is funded by Wellcome Trust, Bill and Melinda Gates Foundation and the U.K. Medical Research Council.
+Her current work is funded by Wellcome Trust, Bill and Melinda Gates Foundation and the Medical Research Council.

-Ferguson has served on the editorial board of the academic journal Parasites and Vectors..
-She is a former member and Co-chair of the World Health Organization's Vector Control Advisory Group (2016-2022), and is a current member of the WHO Strategic Technical Advisory Group on Neglected Tropical Diseases.
+Ferguson has served on the editorial board of the academic journal Parasites and Vectors.
+She is a former member and co-chair of the World Health Organization's Vector Control Advisory Group (2016-2022), and is a current member of the WHO Strategic Technical Advisory Group on Neglected Tropical Diseases.